JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/README.md

 `sudo dmidecode -s system-product-name`
 ___
 #### RGB Keyboard:
-Currently, the repository only supports dynamic effects.
-I think It should work only on 4zone RGB keyboards like 300 series but haven't tested other models.
+I think dynamic RGB effects should work only on 4zone RGB keyboards like 300 series but haven't tested other models.

 Check the output of this command:
 `# file /sys/bus/wmi/devices/7A4DDFE7-5B5D-40B4-8595-4408E0CC7F56/`
-If the directory exists, it should work fine.
-Otherwise, RGB may not work.
+If the directory exists, it may work fine.
+Otherwise, RGB will not work at all.

 ## Requirements
 Secure boot must be disabled.